hkleinsorgen/VW-Xft/README.md

 ## Packages

+Choose the branch matching the version of VisualWorks.
+If the version of VisualWorks is newer than the most recent branch, then loading Xft might not work or crash due to the deep integration into VisualWorks.

 Load `Xft-All` to load all packages.
 Make sure that VW does not load outdated Xft parcels from the `contributed` directory of VW (`Xft-All` tries to avoid loading these versions).